alopezlago/Quiz-Bowl-Discord-Tournament-Assistant/README.md

   8. The bot will create the text and voice channels for everyone, and assign permissions for these rooms.

-TODO: Rewrite command methods to exit early on ifs to improve readability.
-Alternatively, create attribute classes to do this and use those attributes.
 TODO: Track member name changes so we can update reader/player names.
 TODO: Be smarter about which channels we delete
 TODO: Add voice channels to a category